Alrie Meleisea

 Alrie Meleisea (born 22 November 1992) is a New Zealand professional boxer and MMA fighter.
+Meleisea is a world title contender where she fought for the IBF World Heavyweight title against Lani Daniels in 2023.
+Meleisea lost the fight by Unanimous decision.
+Despite the loss, she became the first female pasifika boxer to fight for a world boxing title.
 Meleisea is a two time New Zealand Heavyweight Champion and a former UBF Asia Pacific heavyweight champion.
-She has peaked in rankings like 3rd on Boxrec, top 8 in WBC World Rankings.
-In October 2019, Meleisea received a 3rd WBA World Rankings.
-In February 2023, she received her highest world ranking of 2nd in the IBF.

 Early life

 Meleisea was born in Auckland, New Zealand on 22 November 1992.
-From the beginning, she trained under Vasco Kovačević at Red Line Combat Academy, who is the same person that trains Robert Berridge.
+She trained under Vasco Kovačević at Red Line Combat Academy, who is the same person that trains Robert Berridge.
 Before turning pro, Meleisea had four corporate boxing bouts, winning all the bouts.

 Professional boxing career

 Beginning of Nailini Helu Rivalry, Debut 2016

 On 28 October 2016, Meleisea took on Helu on the Robert Berridge vs Adrian Taihia undercard.
 Originally the bout was scheduled for Helu to take on Cheyenne Whaanga for the vacant NZPBA female light heavyweight title, however due to injury Whaanga pulled out a week before the fight.
 Meleisea took the fight on against Helu in 48 hour notice.
 Helu took the fight easy due to the last minute opponent, however due to this Meleisea won the bout by split decision.
 This was considered the biggest surprise of the year.
 On 5 November 2016, Meleisea took on Lupeamanu in Hamilton, New Zealand.
 Meleisea took the fight on a weeks notice, almost immediately after defeating Helu in her pro debut.
 Meleisea won the bout by unanimous decision, surprising the New Zealand heavyweight division two weeks in a row.
 Four months after the bout, Lupeamanu announced that she was forced to retire due to a tumour, making her fight against Meleisea her last professional boxing fight.